qwertie/home/misc/Atlas-Shrugged-summary.md

 > [....]
 She heard nothing from him or about him for a year.
 When she began to hear gossip and to read newspaper stories, she did not believe, at first, that they referred to Francisco d'Anconia.
 After a while, she had to believe it.

 Entering the hotel, she feels a cold anger growing as she approaches his room.
-Which vanishes instantly the moment he greets her.
-As they converse, he notes in passing that Mrs. Vail's story doesn't check out, since he was presiding over the opening of the Mexican rail line on the day that Vail said she had an affair with him in the Andes.
+Which vanishes instantly the moment he happily greets her.
+As they converse, he notes in passing that Mrs. Vail's story doesn't check out, because on the day that Vail said she had an affair with him in the Andes, he was presiding over the opening of the Mexican rail line.
 Speaking of which,

 > "[...] 'investment' is a relative term.
 It depends on what you wish to accomplish.
 For instance, look at San Sebastian [the Mexican rail line].
 It cost me fifteen million dollars, but these fifteen million wiped out forty million belonging to Taggart Transcontinental, thirty-five million belonging to stockholders such as Jim Taggart and Orren Boyle, and hundreds of millions which will be lost in secondary consequences.
 That's not a bad return on an investment, is it, Dagny?"